Skip to content

 pip install signalbot

-Save it as bot.py.
+2. Save the code below as bot.py.

 import logging